Jonas Torfs

 Responsibilities

-As a PhD student at the Behavioral Ecology & Ecophysiology (BECO) research group at the University of Antwerp (UA) and the Center for Research and Conservation (CRC) of ZOO Antwerp and ZOO Planckendael, I study the gut microbiome in bonobos.
+As a PhD student at the Behavioral Ecology & Ecophysiology (BECO) research group at the University of Antwerp (UA) and the Antwerp ZOO Centre for Research and Conservation (CRC) of Antwerp ZOO and Planckendael ZOO, I study the gut microbiome in bonobos.
 That is the collective name for the bacteria in the gut, and how their characteristics are linked to health and behaviour.

 Research interests

 The gut microbiome plays an important role in regulating the health of both humans and animals, and recent research has even shown that gut bacteria can also direct the behavior of their hosts.
 Conversely, an animal's social behavior will also determine which bacteria it carries, because animals will exchange bacteria directly with group members through social contact.
 This bidirectional connection between behavior and the gut microbiome is called the 'gut-brain axis'.
 Much research into this phenomenon has so far been conducted on mice in the lab, which show only limited social behavior.
 That is why I am studying how this axis works in bonobos, an animal species with a special social lifestyle.
 In addition, little is known about the gut microbiome of the bonobo.
 So, on the one hand I investigate how the bonobo's gut microbiome is structured, for example according to age, gender, and health, and on the other I observe their social behavior, and then link this to the composition of their gut microbiome.
-To collect all this data, I work closely with various European zoos that keep bonobos, and for the microbial analyses, I work together with the RaesLab (VIB-KU Leuven Center for Microbiology).
+To collect all this data, I work closely with various European zoos that keep bonobos, as well as the LuiKotale Research Station (Barbara Fruth, CRC) to obtain data on wild bonobos.
+For the microbial analyses, I work together with the LebeerLab (University of Antwerp).

 Short biography